Psykotikism/Mutant_Tanks/README.md

 ### Installation
 1. Delete files from old versions of the plugin.
-2. Extract the folder inside the super_tanks++.zip file.
+2. Extract the folder inside the `super_tanks++.zip` file.
 3. Place all the contents into their respective folders.
 4. If prompted to replace or merge anything, click yes.
 5. Load up Super Tanks++ by restarting the server.
 6. Customize Super Tanks++ in:

- - addons/sourcemod/data/super_tanks++/super_tanks++.cfg.
+ - `addons/sourcemod/data/super_tanks++/super_tanks++.cfg`
- - cfg/sourcemod/super_tanks++/super_tanks++.cfg.
+ - `cfg/sourcemod/super_tanks++/super_tanks++.cfg`

 ### Uninstalling/Upgrading to Newer Versions
-1. Delete super_tanks++ folder from:
+1. Delete `super_tanks++` folder from:

- - addons/sourcemod/data folder.
+ - `addons/sourcemod/data folder`
- - addons/sourcemod/plugins folder (super_tanks++.smx and all of its modules).
+ - `addons/sourcemod/plugins folder` (`super_tanks++.smx` and all of its modules)
- - addons/sourcemod/scripting folder (super_tanks++.sp and all of its modules).
+ - `addons/sourcemod/scripting folder` (`super_tanks++.sp` and all of its modules)
- - cfg/sourcemod folder.
+ - `cfg/sourcemod folder`

-2. Delete super_tanks++.txt from addons/sourcemod/gamedata folder.
+2. Delete `super_tanks++.txt` from `addons/sourcemod/gamedata` folder.
-3. Delete super_tanks++.inc from addons/sourcemod/scripting/include folder.
+3. Delete `super_tanks++.inc` from `addons/sourcemod/scripting/include` folder.
-4. Delete st_clone.inc from addons/sourcemod/scripting/include folder.
+4. Delete `st_clone.inc` from `addons/sourcemod/scripting/include` folder.
-5. Delete super_tanks++.phrases.txt from addons/sourcemod/translations folder.
+5. Delete `super_tanks++.phrases.txt` from `addons/sourcemod/translations` folder.
 6. Follow the Installation guide above.
 (Only for upgrading to newer versions.)

 ### Disabling
-1. Move super_tanks++ folder (super_tanks++.smx and all of its modules) to plugins/disabled folder.
+1. Move `super_tanks++` folder (`super_tanks++.smx` and all of its modules) to `plugins/disabled` folder.
 2. Unload Super Tanks++ by restarting the server.

 ## Features
-1. Supports multiple game modes - Provides the option to enable/disable the plugin in certain game modes.
+1. Supports all game modes - Provides the option to enable/disable the plugin in all game modes.
 2. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
 3. Fully customizable Super Tank types - Provides the ability to fully customize all the Super Tanks that come with the KeyValue config file and user-made Super Tanks.
-4. Create and save up to 500 Super Tank types - Provides the ability to store up to 500 Super Tank types that users can enable/disable.
+4. Create and save up to 500 Super Tank types - Provides the ability to store up to 500 Super Tank types.
-5. Easy-to-use config file - Provides a user-friendly KeyValues config file that users can easily understand and edit.
-6. KeyValues config auto-reloader - Provides the feature to auto-reload the KeyValues config file when users change settings mid-game.
+5. KeyValues config auto-reloader - Provides the feature to auto-reload the KeyValues config file when users change settings mid-game.
-7. Lock/unlock ConVar values - Provides the option to temporarily lock/unlock ConVar values across map changes.
+6. Lock/unlock ConVar values - Provides the option to temporarily lock/unlock ConVar values across map changes.
-8. Automatic ConVars config updater - Provides the ability to update the main ConVar config file when new ConVars are added.
+7. Automatic ConVars config updater - Provides the ability to update the main ConVar config file when new ConVars are added.
-9. Optional abilities - Provides the option to choose which abilities to install.
+8. Optional abilities - Provides the option to choose which abilities to install.
-10. Forwards and natives - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
+9. User-friendly API - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
-11. Survivor and Infected target filters - Provides custom target filters.
-(Use @survivors for survivors and @smokers, @boomers, @hunters, @spitters, @jockeys, @chargers, @special, @infected for infected.)
+10. Target filters - Provides custom target filters for targeting survivors and special infected.
-12. Supports multiple languages - Provides support for translations.
+11. Supports multiple languages - Provides support for translations.
-13. Chat color tags - Provides chat color tags for translation files.
+12. Chat color tags - Provides chat color tags for translation files.

 ## ConVars Settings